ttscoff/popclipextensions/LinkCleaner.popclipext/README.md

 PopClip extension to lengthen and clean URLs.

+Use extension settings to determine whether it strips Google Analytics strings only, or _all_ query strings.

-Option: clean all query strings (default: only clean Google UTM strings)
+Option: force clean all query strings, ignore settings
 Command: Output just the resulting URL(s)
-Command-Option: Output just URL(s) with query strings stripped
+Command-Option: Output just URL(s) with all query strings stripped